 As with all things in Boston, everything has a significant historical background.
-Boston Commons and Public Gardens, the main park of Central Boston and a perfect spot to kick back and enjoy nature.
+Boston Commons and Public Gardens, is the main park of Central Boston and a perfect spot to kick back and enjoy nature.
 It’s an amazing place to spend some time with your friends, family, or even alone, something everyone likes is the Swan Boats in Boston Commons, and today I’m going to talk about it and its history.

 - Boston Commons is the first park in America established in 1634

 - Public Gardens is the first botanical garden in the United States – 1837

 - Swan Tours – first boat tour – 1877

 - Established in 1877 by Robert Paget in the Boston Frog Pond.
 He used the idea of the bicycle principle and developed a catamaran-style foot-propelled enclosed paddle wheel.

 - The swan was conceived as a way to cover the paddle wheel.